Package 'rapbase'

 user

-List of shiny reactive values providing user metadata and privileges corresponding to the return value of navbarWidgetServer.
+List of shiny reactive values providing user metadata and privileges corresponding to the return value of navbarWidgetServer2.

 Details